-- 1. A minimum prerequisite grade point average of 3.0 on a 4.0 scale.
-Candidates are expected to have no more than two prerequisite courses remaining to be taken after they apply. - 2.
-All prerequisite courses must have been completed within ten years prior to application.
+- A minimum prerequisite grade point average of 3.0 on a 4.0 scale (for coursework completed in the last 10 years).
+Candidates are expected to have no more than two prerequisite courses remaining to be taken at the time of application. - All prerequisite courses have been completed within ten years prior to application.